 - The first project must show ROI quickly enough to earn wider rollout.

 The important decision is not philosophical.
 It is economic.
 If the process is standard and the risk is low, buy.
 If the workflow is differentiating and high-volume, build.
 If the opportunity is real but the path is unclear, use a specialist to scope the first profitable workflow.
+Teams planning a custom deployment can use our guide to AI agent development services to pressure-test delivery scope, cost, and rollout requirements.

 Getting Started With AI Agents Today